mariodavid/mariodavid.github.io/_drafts/cd-environment-with-gitlab-and-rancher-part-1-overview-and-installing-gitlab.md

 ---
 layout: post
-title: Continous delivery with Gitlab and Rancher
+title: Continuous delivery with Gitlab and Rancher
 subtitle: Part 1 - Overview and installing Gitlab
 description: ""
 modified: 2017-07-07
-tags: [cuba, gitlab]
+tags: [cuba, gitlab, rancher, CD]
 image:
-  feature: grails-vs-cuba/feature.png
+  feature: cd-environment-with-gitlab-and-rancher/feature.png
 ---

-In this blog post i would like to show how to create a self-hosted continous delivery pipeline for CUBA applications.
+In this blog post i would like to show how to create a self-hosted continuous delivery pipeline for CUBA applications.
 <!-- more -->

-When developing applications in a more or less professional setting, it requires to have something like a continous integration / continous delivery pipeline in place.
+When developing applications in a more or less professional setting, it requires to have something like a continuous integration / continuous delivery pipeline in place.

 The reason for that is, that these pipelines generally lead to a degree of automation of your workflow as well as an increase in speed and quality of the different processes.